Elizabeth, New Jersey: Economy

 Since World War II, Elizabeth has seen its transportation facilities grow; the Port Newark-Elizabeth Marine Terminal is one of the busiest ports in the world, as is Newark Liberty International Airport, located in both Newark and Elizabeth.
 Elizabeth also features Little Jimmy's Italian Ices (since 1932), The Mills At Jersey Gardens outlet mall, Loews Theater and the Elizabeth Center, which generate millions of dollars in revenue.
 Companies based in Elizabeth included New England Motor Freight.

-Together with Linden, Elizabeth is home to the Bayway Refinery, a Phillips 66 refining facility that supplies petroleum-based products to the New York/New Jersey area, producing approximately 230000 oilbbl per day.
+The Bayway Refinery, a Phillips 66 refining facility that supplies petroleum-based products to the New York/New Jersey area, is located in neighboring Linden, along the Elizabeth border, producing approximately 230000 oilbbl per day.